HabitatFramework/UserGuide/introduction/introduction.rst

 -----

 This user guide assumes that users of the HLU GIS Tool have:

-* General IT experience including use of Microsoft Windows
+* General IT experience including use of Microsoft Windows.
 * Certified training or equivalent experience in the use of the relevant GIS software.